 Telecommunications equipment installers and repair people keep us connected the old-fashioned way: with cables, cords and wires.

-The money is good: The median pay — meaning half earn more, half earn less — is over $53,000 a year.
+The money is good: The median annual pay — meaning half earn more, half earn less — was over $56,000 in 2018.
 Candidates for these jobs typically need a two-year degree and decent customer service skills.

 However, would-be installers might want to find a different career path.
 The jobs are drying up because of the growing popularity of wireless and mobile services, which require less of this sort of hands-on set-up work.